 Who is Jose Rizal?

 Jose Rizal is perhaps the most famous of the Filipino heroes.
-Rizal was a writer and polymath whose works influenced Bonifacio and contributed to the surge of Filipino nationalism in the 1890s.
+Rizal was a writer and polymath whose works influenced Bonifacio and Filipino nationalism in the 1890s.

 Who are the other Filipino heroes?